-- 12. Oversee the Corporation's systems for effectively identifying, monitoring and managing the risks it faces with a view to achieving a proper balance between the risks incurred and the potential returns to the Corporation and the long-term sustainability of the Corporation. - 13.
-Approve policies and procedures designed to ensure that the Corporation acts responsibly and in compliance with applicable laws, rules and regulations.
+- 11. Oversee the Corporation's systems for identifying, monitoring, and managing the operational, legal and commercial risks in the conduct of the Corporation's business and operations in order to balance the risks and returns. - 12.
+Approve policies and procedures designed to further the Corporation's endeavors to act responsibly and in compliance with applicable laws, rules, and regulations.